Emilprivate/Particle-System/README.md

 # Particle System
-My Particle System is a particle system with a friendly user-interface to control basic physics functions of each individual particle.
+My Particle System has a friendly user-interface to control basic physics functions of each individual particle generated.

 The project was made doing highschool/college or 'Gymnasie' in Danish.
 This is a school project in the subject 'Programming B' doing second year.